Hamburger

 Limited liability company

-There are no formally required board meetings, but there is usually at least 1 board meeting per year.
+There are no formally required Board meetings, but there is usually at least 1 Board meeting per year.
 Board decisions can be effected by way of a written resolution in lieu of a meeting signed by all directors entitled to receive notice of that meeting.
 However, a company's constitution can change the requirement for a unanimous resolution.

 Branch